-Procedures: A student who is academically suspended has the opportunity to submit a written appeal to the Director of Academic Support, if the student feels there are extenuating circumstances to be considered.
-The Office of Academic Support will receive all academic appeals.
+Procedures: A student who is academically suspended has the opportunity to submit a written appeal to the Executive Vice President for Academic Affairs, if the student feels there are extenuating circumstances to be considered.
+The Office of Academic Affairs will receive all academic appeals.
 A student who is academically suspended from the University may apply for re-admission after the elapsed suspension period by submitting a written request to the Academic Affairs Office a minimum of 30 days prior to the beginning of the semester for which the student is requesting re-admission.
 A second academic suspension will result in suspension for a full calendar year.
 A third academic suspension will result in permanent dismissal from the University.